 I first said: “From this story, I can see three types of believers’ different attitudes toward God.
 The Pharisees represent one type of people who believed in God but resisted Him; the blind man represents one type of people who saw the wondrous deeds of theand then confessed that He is from God; the parents of the blind man represent one type of people who were timid and cowardly, feared the influence, and esteemed the status, so that they dared not confess that the Lord Jesus is Christ.
 However, I can’t understand: Jesus did such a great deed, curing a man who was born blind, but why didn’t the Pharisees realize the Lord Jesus is Christ from it?
 Why did the Pharisees but resist Him?”

 When I was thinking, my friend suddenly said: “In fact, it is not difficult to solve these questions.
 Some time ago, I saw a passage of words on a When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth”).website, which can clearly answer your questions.
 Let’s look at these words.”
 In order to understand the reason, I agreed with her readily.
 Thereupon, she opened the gospel website, found that passage of words and read: “Do you wish to know the root of why the Pharisees opposed Jesus?
 Do you wish to know the substance of the Pharisees?
 They were full of fantasies about the Messiah.
 What’s more, they believed only that the Messiah would come, yet did not seek the truth of life.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
-How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
+How, say you, could such foolish, stubborn and ignorant people gain ?
 How could they behold the Messiah?
-They opposed Jesus because they did not know the direction of the ’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
+They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
 And since they had never seen the Messiah, and had never been in the company of the Messiah, they made the mistake of paying empty tribute to the name of the Messiah while opposing the substance of the Messiah by any means.
 These Pharisees in substance were stubborn, arrogant, and did not obey the truth.
 The principle of their belief in God is: No matter how profound Your preaching, no matter how high Your authority, You are not Christ unless You are called the Messiah.
 Are these views not preposterous and ridiculous?” (“

 After reading, she said: “From this passage of words I understand the reason why the Pharisees believed in God but resisted Him is because their natures were arrogant and they stubbornly held to their views, did not seek the truth, much less did they accept the truth.
 From these two sentences the Pharisees said, ‘This man is not of God, because He keeps not the Sabbath day’ and ‘How can a man that is a sinner do such miracles,’ we can see that they randomly judged and accused the work of the Lord Jesus without the tiniest bit of fear in their hearts.
 Though they believed that the Messiah would descend, they didn’t know the Messiah at all.
 Therefore, when the Lord Jesus came to do His work, they didn’t accept that He comes from God but condemned the Lord Jesus because He didn’t abide by the law of the Old Testament but worked and performed miracles on the Sabbath day.
-They had found the authority and power in the Lord Jesus’ words and work, yet they refused to accept Him, even attacked, slandered and blasphemed Him just becausewas not the Messiah.
+They had found the authority and power in the Lord Jesus’ words and work, yet they refused to accept Him, even attacked, slandered and blasphemed Him just because God’s name was not the Messiah.
 In the end, they nailed the Lord to the cross, committed a heinous crime and severely offended the disposition of God.”

 After hearing her knowledge, I nodded approval.
 At this moment, I also thought of the fact that not only did the Pharisees themselves resist God, but they also deceived believers and incited them to oppose and condemn the Lord Jesus.
 Whoever accepted that Jesus is Savior, the Pharisees would put him out of the synagogue.
 In this way, the believers dared not follow and rely on the Lord Jesus, so that they lost the Lord’s salvation.
 Thus the Lord Jesus cursed the Pharisees: “But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in” (Matthew 23:13).
 I could see from this that in essence the Pharisees hated the truth.
 Not only didn’t they accept the truth, but they also obstructed others from accepting the truth.